Why do you need a pension?

 You might not be working full time so you won't have your usual money coming in.
 Relying on the Government is no good either.

-The proper way to save for retirement
+The proper way to save for your future

 But in reality, a pension is just another type of savings plan.
-You pay money into it, it's invested for you and you should get back a pot of money to provide you with an income when you retire.
+You contribute into it, it's invested for you and you should get back a pot of money to provide you with an income when you retire.
 Although, the value of your investment can go down as well as up and you may not get back the value of the original investment.

-And because pensions are designed specifically for retirement, they offer a number of advantages that other savings plans don't.
+Pensions also offer a number of advantages that other savings plans don't.

 - You can't touch your savings until you're at least age 55, so there's no temptation to dip into them early.